yizhezhang2000/SamDSK/README.md

-# SamDSK:Combining Segment Anything Model with Domain-Specific Knowledge for Semi-Supervised Learning in Medical Image Segmentation
+# SamDSK: Combining Segment Anything Model with Domain-Specific Knowledge for Semi-Supervised Learning in Medical Image Segmentation

 The manuscript can be found in the PDF file contained in this repo.